weyoss/redis-smq/packages/redis-smq-common/docs/api/classes/FileLock.md

 ▸ **acquireLock**(`lockFile`, `options?`): `Promise`\<`void`\>

-Acquires an exclusive lock on the specified resource
+Acquires a lock on the specified resource

 #### Parameters